-does the NDP do?
-A number more precisely, of distinct, but related activities can be identified, broadly typical of other LPs.
+What, more precisely, does the NDP do?
+A number of distinct, but related activities can be identified, and these are broadly typical of other LPs.
 The encouragement of small business takes two broad forms.
-First in finding suitable sites and premises, and the encouragement of other organizations to provide these. little bit unusual in actually providing small workshops, though these have now fallen under the control of the local authority.
-Secondly, there is the provision of counselling to potential and existing business people, especially concerning the access to funds (private and Another major of activity is the encouragement sectoral diversity in the local economy; in the case of consisted of an emphasis on tourism and this The third major activity technology services. is more obviously public sector related, and can described as planning for urban renewal.
-This involves bargaining with various public negotiation and well as with potential private developers, of coming up with a range of ideas, and of generally the planning process.
-The NDP is quite typical in having got involved in training activities, both for unemployed and for entrepreneurs.
-The former is very much a matter of drawing upon ear-marked national public funds, and is usually a more low cost activity and is clearly more private sector orientated.
+First there is assistance in finding suitable sites and premises, and the encouragement of other organizations to provide these.
+The NDP is a little bit unusual in actually providing small workshops, though these have now fallen under the control of the local authority.
+Secondly, there is the provision of counselling to potential and existing business people, especially concerning the access to funds (private and public).
+Another major of activity is the encouragement of sectoral diversity in the local economy; in the case of Neath this consisted of an emphasis on tourism and information technology services.
+The third major activity is more obviously public sector related, and can best be described as planning for urban renewal.
+This involves negotiation and bargaining with various public funding bodies as well as with potential private developers, of coming up with a range of ideas, and of generally giving impetus to the planning process.
+The NDP is quite typical in having got involved in training activities, both for the unemployed and for entrepreneurs.
+The former is very much a matter of drawing upon ear-marked national public funds, and the latter is usually a more low cost activity and is clearly more private sector orientated.

-This summary of activities has been intended to give a of the heterogeneity of the LPs' focuses Perhaps the picture can be completed by points. brief reference to their financing, and again the NDP used for illustrative purposes.
-Between 1981 and 1987 NDP received 1.147million pounds, of which 687,000 public sector sources, and the rest from private sources.
-In terms of expenditure that the public sector plays the leading role. figures do not take account of secondments and expertise contributed more than the private sector has public sector.
+This summary of activities has been intended to give a flavour of the heterogeneity of the LPs' focuses and reference points.
+Perhaps the picture can be completed by brief reference to their financing, and again the NDP will be used for illustrative purposes.
+Between 1981 and 1987 NDP received 1.147million pounds, of which 687,000 pounds was from public sector sources, and the rest from private sector sources.
+In terms of expenditure that can be quantified the public sector plays the leading role.
+These figures do not take account of secondments and expertise of which the private sector has contributed more than the public sector.